 The Company may become party to various legal actions that arise in the ordinary course of its business.
 During the course of its operations, the Company is also subject to audit by tax authorities for varying periods in various federal, state, local and foreign tax jurisdictions.
 Disputes may arise during the course of such audits as to facts and matters of law.
 It is impossible to determine the ultimate liabilities that the Company may incur resulting from any of these lawsuits, claims and proceedings, audits, commitments, contingencies and related matters or the timing of these liabilities, if any.
 If these matters were to ultimately be resolved unfavorably, an outcome not currently anticipated, it is possible that such an outcome could have a material adverse effect upon the Company's consolidated financial position, results of operations or liquidity.
-However, the Company believes that the ultimate resolution of such matters will not have a material adverse effect on the Company's consolidated financial position, results of operations or liquidity.
+However, the Company's consolidated financial position, results of operations or liquidity.